Living in a world which is increasingly pendulum swinging to extremes, it’s easy to get stuck there, or rather ride the pendulum involuntarily.

 But what about under thinking?

-Working in the health and fitness this is often put on display, and always with good intent.
+In the health and fitness industry this is often put on display, and always with good intent.

 People beginning to train for a half marathon, going from 10 sedentary years to 5 days at the gym, no diet to three diets.
-It's all great to see given that we are in a world which has never been smarter but also less physically active.
+Given that we are living in a less active world, it's all great to see.
+But diving in too early does come with risks.

 Our bodies adapt to what we do daily, and what we don’t do.